TimmaLabs/NetsExample/README.md

 When running in `DEBUG` mode, a browser console will be opened alongside the application to allow interactive debugging/inspection of the application.
 See [example/README.md](./example/README.md) for usage examples.

 The solution consist of 3 projects: the application (`NetsExample`) and two installer projects (`setup` and `bundle`). `setup` packages the installer (`.msi`) for the application whereas `bundle` includes the application installer together with its dependencies (USB driver and .NET 4.5.2).
-Run `npm run` for an overview of all the available scripts for building & signing the application.
+Run `npm run` for an overview of all the available scripts for building & signing the application (e.g. `npm run build:release` will build a release version of the application under `./bin`)

 ## Tips for Versioning